Tiffany (NJ) Inc. v. eBay Inc.

 Tiffany (NJ) Inc. v. eBay Inc. 600 F.3d 93 (2nd Cir.
-2010), is a United States Court of Appeals for the Second Circuit case in which plaintiff Tiffany & Co. filed the complaint, first in 2004, alleging that eBay constituted direct and contributory trademark infringement, trademark dilution, and false advertising since it facilitated and advertised counterfeit Tiffany jewelries on its online market.
-On July 14, 2008, the District Court for S. D. N. Y. decided in favor of eBay on all claims.
-Tiffany appealed these decisions to the Second Circuit.
-The court affirmed the judgment of the district court with respect to the claims of trademark infringement and dilution.
-The false advertising claim was returned to the district court for further processing, which was then ruled in favor of eBay.
+2010), was a landmark case in which the United States Court of Appeals for the Second Circuit first addressed contributory trademark infringement in the context of online marketplaces.

+The case began in 2004 when Tiffany & Co. filed a complaint against eBay, alleging that the platform's conduct (i.e., facilitating and advertising the sale of counterfeit "Tiffany" goods) constituted direct and contributory trademark infringement, trademark dilution, and false advertising.
+Following a bench trial, the District Court for the Southern District of New York ruled in eBay's favor on all claims on July 14, 2008.

+Tiffany subsequently appealed to the U.S. Court of Appeals for the Second Circuit, which affirmed the district court's rulings that eBay was not liable for trademark infringement and dilution.
+However, the false advertising claim was remanded for further review, though the district court again ruled in eBay's favor.

 Background

 Tiffany

 Founded in 1837, Tiffany & Co. is an established brand of luxury goods with high-end quality, including jewelry, watches, and home items.
 Created in New York City by Charles Lewis Tiffany, Tiffany is "renowned for its rare and magnificent diamonds" its "style is defined by groundbreaking designs and glamorous collections."
 Tiffany marks are famous and a valuable asset for the company and are closely controlled through the distribution chains of its goods.

 In 2009, Tiffany had worldwide net earnings of $368.4 million, 90% of which derived from jewelry sales.